MapColonies/developer-portal/docs/catalog-information/csw_links.md

 | LEGEND_DOC  | Optional | Layer legend in doc format (PDF, etc.) |
 | LEGEND_IMG  | Optional | Layer legend in doc format (PNG, JPEG, etc.) |
 | LEGEND  | Optional | Layer legend as object for custom presentation |

+**Note:** some links are supported only for specific domains, some links are available only for specific records